lerebear/sizeup-action/README.md

 # SizeUp Action

-This repository contains a GitHub Action that wraps the [`sizeup-core` library](https://github.com/lerebear/sizeup-core) in order to provide a way to estimate the reviewability of a pull request as it goes through its lifecycle on GitHub.
+This repository contains a GitHub Action that wraps the [`sizeup` library](https://github.com/lerebear/sizeup-core) in order to provide a way to estimate the reviewability of a pull request as it goes through its lifecycle on GitHub.

 ## Usage